 Roborovski dwarf hamster

 The Roborovki hamster is very sociablebut it should not be tamed!
-This breed of hamster likes to spend time with other hamsters of its own species, but she doesn't like to shareso if you plan to have more than one, they will need plenty of room to move around and their own foodtoys and water.
+This breed of hamster likes to spend time with other hamsters of its own species, but she doesn't like to shareso if you plan to have more than one, they will need plenty of room to move around and their own food, toys and water.

-On the whole, this breed of hamster low maintenance and its average life span is 2.5 to 3 years.
+Overall, this breed of hamster low maintenance and its average life span is 2.5 to 3 years.

 Chinese Hamster